horcrux2301/Network-Project/readme.md

-# Computer Networks Riverbed Modeller Project
+# Computer Networks Riverbed Modeler Project

-A Riverbed Modeller Project to compare elastic and inelastic traffic.
+A Riverbed Modeler Project to compare elastic and inelastic traffic.